juniordsi/DesignPatterns/Behavioral/Strategy/README.md

 # Strategy Design Pattern
-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their **objects interchangeable**.

 ## Intent
 - Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.